nectar-cash/searcher-info/README.md

 ---

-Nectar has created a private transaction mempool where we auction off MEV extraction rights to the highest bidder.
+Nectar.cash is working on returning MEV back to users.
+To begin we are working on Arbitrum and currently have access to appox 60k transactions/day.
+We have created a private transaction mempool where we auction off MEV extraction rights to the highest bidder.
 This is an early version and a work in progress.

 ## How to connect to the auction house